mayerahabeeb-sys/DATA-PIPELINE-DEVELOPMENT/README.md

+#"TASK-DESCRIPTION"

-"TASK-DESCRIPTION": This task involved building and training a deep learning neural network to classify handwritten digit images.
+This task involved building and training a deep learning neural network to classify handwritten digit images.
 The model was trained on the MNIST dataset, which is one of the most well-known benchmark datasets in machine learning, and achieved a test accuracy of 96.87%.

 Tools and Libraries Used